MikeyClausen/Prediction-of-Product-Sales/README.md

 ### To prepare this data, data was cleaned, and the following was performed to help analyze

 #### Exploratory Data Analysis
-- During exploratory Data analysis Barplots are used to help anayzle the all the data.
+- During exploratory Data analysis Barplots are used to help anayzle all the data.

 ##### Outlet Type VS. Average Sales
 ![Alt text](https://github.com/MikeyClausen/Prediction-of-Product-Sales/blob/main/Outlet%20type%20vs%20mean%20of%20sales.png)